agraef/koala-launchpad/README.md

 In particular, this setup would allow you to use the APC mini (via the koala-sampler patch) alongside both the Launchpad and the Launch Control XL, if you configure Pd's MIDI inputs and outputs accordingly.

-In conclusion, the patchbay enables you to adjust the MIDI port mapping to pretty much any MIDI configuration of up to 4 input and output ports that you might use.
-Once you've set up everything to your liking, you can also save the patchbay.pd patch so that the state of the mapping is recalled the next time you launch any of the koala-launchpad and koala-launchcontrol patches.
+Once you've set up everything to your liking, you can save your custom setup as a user-defined preset by pushing the "Save" button.
+The state of the mapping will then be recalled the next time you launch any of the koala-launchpad and koala-launchcontrol patches.
+You can also load the user preset explicitly by pushing the "Load" button, which comes in handy if you messed up your mapping and just want to go back to the previously saved state.

 ### Koala Sampler on Linux